kashi618/ZenZone/writeup/Project WriteUp.md

-**Each "what if" questions must use a minimum of three validated parameters (using at least two different data types) and, based on the information provided, offer the user insights in relation to some aspect of their wellbeing.**
+**Each "what if" questions must use a minimum of three validated parameters (using at least two different data types) and, based on the information provided, offer the user insights in relation to some aspect of their wellbeing.** does the mood you feel now affect the modo you feel later

+does intensity of an emotion affect mood felt later

 **Users can view data in a graphical format which displays information such as their progress using the system or the results of a "what if" scenario**